 The Colorado ICD-10 Training Coalition encourages practices not to lose your momentum—you just have more time to perfect your transition!
-We’ll post more information on upcoming programs as it is available.
+Watch for more information on upcoming programs.

 This site was created to help physicians navigate requirements of the International Classification of Diseases, 10th Revision (ICD-10) code sets.
 ICD-10 includes nearly 55,000 more codes than the previous version, which will require changes to how health care information is collected, documented and used, both within your practice and outside.